-In this paper we present the results of a natural experiment where a poultry company that contract the production of hatching eggs with independent growers converted their shortterm contract (flock-by-flock) into a long-term contract (15 years).
-The nature of the change in contract parameters enabled us to isolate the effect of the change in contract duration from other changes in contract parameters on agents' incentives to perform.
+The nature of the change in the empirically observed contract parameters enabled us to econometrically isolate the effect of the change in contract duration from other changes in contract parameters on agents' incentives to perform.
 Using contract settlement data we showed that switching from a short-term to a long-term contract resulted in increased investments in productivity enhancing technologies and practices which improved performance across all productivity margins.
 The complementarity of unobservable investments with effort created a result where the increased probability of contract renewal increases equilibrium effort, but after the adoption of observable productivity enhancing technology the steady-state effort could either increase or decrease relative to the pre-adoption stage.